 - I know that your center has a strong focus on early literacy development and inspiring children to think critically about what they learn.
 How do you expect new teachers to incorporate this in their lessons?

-- As a teacher, will I be involved in curriculum updating and reviewing stages?
+- As a teacher in your program, will I be involved in curriculum updating and reviewing stages?

 - What do you expect new teachers to achieve during their first few months?